nidve01/bootstrap/README.md

    1. I rebooted my machine and Qubeship stopped working, what should I do?

-      The best way to avoid this problem is to "Save State" in VirtualBox before rebooting and then "start" the VM again.
+      The best way to avoid this problem is to "Save State" in the VirtualBox before rebooting and then "start" the VM again.

       If you didn't do this, here are some more options: